vfarcic/devops24/manuscript/04-helm.md

 W> ## A note to minikube users
 W>
 W> We still need to change the `jenkins` Service type to `NodePort`.
 Since this is specific to minikube, I did not want to include it in the command we just executed.
-Instead, we'll run the same command we execute before.
+Instead, we'll run the same command as before.
 Please execute the command that follows.
 W>
-W> `helm upgrade jenkins stable/jenkins --set Master.ServiceType=NodePort` W>
+W> `helm upgrade jenkins stable/jenkins --set Master.ServiceType=NodePort --reuse-values` W>
 W> We still did not go through the `upgrade` process.
 For now, just note that we changed the Service type to `NodePort`.
 W>
-W> Alternatively, you can add `delete` the chart and install it again but, this time, with the `--set Master.ServiceType=NodePort` argument added to `helm install`.
+W> Alternatively, you can `delete` the chart and install it again but, this time, with the `--set Master.ServiceType=NodePort` argument added to `helm install`.

 W> ## A note to minishift users
 W>
-W> The Route we created earlier still exists so we do not need to create it again.
+W> The Route we created earlier still exists, so we do not need to create it again.

 The output of the `helm install` command is almost the same as when we executed it the first time, so there's probably no need to go through it again.
 Instead, we'll wait until `jenkins` rolls out.